RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### Usage of regions

-Always use regions to group members of a type, where each member kind has its own region, in this order:
+Always use regions to group members of a type, where each kind of member has its region, in this order:

 - Constants
 - Static constructor